 Guidance Director: Matthew Azzaro, M.Ed. firstname.lastname@example.org

 Mr. Azzaro believes that a school should provide students with a secure and caring environment, one that allows a person to be valued for their intrinsic qualities.
 He enjoys He enjoys working in a school that focuses on artistic expression in the academic environment.
 Throughout his life, Mr. Azzaro has always been immersed in the arts.
-In his spare time, he is active as a basketball coach.
+In his spare time, he is active as a basketball coach and a sneaker connoisseur.

 Administrative Assistant: Kelly Baker email@example.com

-Kelly joined us this fall as the Administrative Assistant.
+Kelly is the wizard behind the curtain in our office.
 While she thinks she's able to leap tall buildings in a single bound she can not it is simply the caffeine talking.
 She is the person students speak too when they are late, want to go home, can't remember which class they are supposed to be in or have lost their water bottle or shoes.
 Kelly worked for the American Red Cross NH/VT Region in External Communications and was the former Executive Director of ALS Maine Collaborative.
 She has worked for local performing arts venues since moving to the seacoast in 1997 as well as Historic New England giving house tours at various locations throughout the Piscataqua Region.
 Kelly attended Merrimack Valley College and Fayetteville Technical College.

 When not at school Kelly enjoys traveling to warm locations, kayaking, reading non-fiction, creating art, taking photos and following Bruce Springsteen around the globe.